“Why do I queef when I work out?”

 Queefing is pretty common whenever our bottoms are higher up than our backs (aka we are inverted) or our pelvic floors are on stretch.
 Queefing can happen during a bridge, downward dog, or even during/after sex.
 It can also be whenever our pelvic floor muscles are stretched such as a sumo squat, happy baby, deep squat or even a hip hinge.
 The first thing to know is that queefing on its own does not mean something is wrong!
 It simply means there was a gas trapped in your vagina and it made its way to the outside.
 Queefing can be more common in people who have a prolapse so if you find yourself queefing all the time, it’s a great idea to get checked out by a pelvic floor provider.

 Ok, so let’s talk about the elephant in the room- embarrassment.
-It may be a little awkward/uncomfortable if you find yourself queefing during yoga class, but
+It may be a little awkward/uncomfortable if you find yourself queefing during yoga class, but that doesn't mean you can never show your face in class again.
+Queefing is just farts from the front end…it happens.
+As much as it happens, there's also a few things you can try to help stop the queef.

 How can I stop queefing?

 So this one is tricky because we are all different.
-The key is to find what works for you!
+The key is to find what works for YOU!
 Below are some common things you can look at whether it is during a squat or an inversion.
 Sometimes we also feel like our vaginas are flapping in the wind and open, if that’s you try these and see what makes you feel most supported.
 Play around, experiment, see what works for you and remember that queefing and openness does not equal harm.

-3. Change your hip position/stance.
+Change your hip position/stance.
 This one is more applicable to the squat and deadlifts/good morning/hip hinge but if you notice queefing you can try to change the position of your stance.
-Experiment and see what feels right for you—sumo stance vs standard stance vs narrow stance, slight internal rotation of the femurs vs. slight external rotation of the femurs, dorsiflexion (foot towards head) vs plantar flexion (foot away from head).
-All of these movements can change the activation of the pelvic floor and can help reduce queefing.
+Experiment and see what feels right for you—

-If you notice queefing with glute bridges or downward dogs, you can make the same changes or you can add a small exercise ball between your knees and band around your knees.
-Play around with different positions to see what works best for you.
+If you notice queefing with glute bridges or downward dogs, you can make the same changes or you can add a small exercise ball between your knees OR a band around your knees.
+All of these movements can change the activation/relaxation of the pelvic floor and can help reduce queefing.
+But again, there isn't one right way!
+The best thing you can do is play around with your foot position and see what helps you.